 GENERAL INFORMATION ON THE CONSTRUCTION LOT

-The narrow brook gorge - which is mostly in its natural state - is an important recreational area for the people of Innsbruck and can be reached via several hiking trails.
-In order to keep ensuring access to the Sill Gorge during the construction period, an alternative hiking trail was built.
-In addition, for easier orientation, a system showing the various trails was installed and interesting spots near the construction site marked with information boards.
+The gorge, which has been left in its natural state for long stretches, is an important recreational area for the people of Innsbruck and is accessible via hiking trails.
+In order to keep access to the Sill Gorge open to the public during the construction period, a special replacement hiking trail was built.
+In addition, a signposting system was installed for better orientation and information boards were erected at the access points near the construction site.

 Completed construction work